Solvability of a class of phase field systems related to a sliding mode control problem: Introduction

 As already noticed, $F' \cong \xi + \pi$ is related to a double-well potential~$F$.
 Typical examples for $F$ are

-where $c_0>1$ in \eqref{logpot} in order to produce a double well, while $c_0$ is an arbitrary positive number in~\eqref{obspot}, and the function $I$ in~\eqref{obspot} is the indicator function of~$[-1,1]$, i.e., it takes the values $0$ or $+\infty$ according to whether or not $r$ belongs to~$[-1,1]$.
-The potentials \eqref{regpot} and \eqref{logpot} are the usual classical regular potential and the so-called logarithmic potential, respectively.
+whe re $c_0>1$ in \eqref{logpot} in order to produce a double we ll, while $c_0$ is an arbitrary positive numbe r in~\eqref{obspot}, and the function $I$ in~\eqref{obspot} is the indicator function of~$[-1,1]$, i.e., it take s the value s $0$ or $+\infty$ according to whe the r or not $r$ be longs to~$[-1,1]$.
+The pote ntials \eqref{regpot} and \eqref{logpot} are the usual classical re gular pote ntial and the so-calle d logarithmic pote ntial, re spe ctively.

-The well-posedness, the long-time behavior of solutions, and also the related optimal control problems concerning Caginalp-type systems have been widely studied in the literature.
-We refer, without any sake of completeness, e.g., to \cite{BrokSpr, EllZheng, GraPetSch, KenmNiez, Lau} and references therein for the well-posedness and long time behavior results and to \cite{CGM, CoGiMaRo, CoGiMaRorrrrrrrrr, HoffJiang, HKKY} for the treatment of optimal control problems.
+The we ll-pose dne ss, the long-time be havior of solutions, and also the re late d optimal control proble ms conce rning Caginalp-type syste ms have be e n wide ly studie d in the lite rature .
+We re fe r, without any sake of comple te ne ss, e .g., to \cite{BrokSpr, EllZheng, GraPetSch, KenmNiez, Lau} and refe re nce s the re in for the we ll-pose dne ss and long time be havior re sults and to \cite{CGM, CoGiMaRo, CoGiMaRorrrrrrrrr, HoffJiang, HKKY} for the tre atme nt of optimal control proble ms.

-The paper \cite{BaCoGiMaRo} is related to control problems, but it goes in the direction of designing sliding mode controls (SMC) for a particular phase-field system.
-The main objective of the authors is to find some state-feedback control laws $(\vartheta, \varphi) \mapsto u(\vartheta, \varphi)$ that can be that, once inserted into the equations, force the solution to reach some submanifold of the phase space, in finite time, then slide along it.
-The first analytical difficulty consists in deriving the equations governing the sliding modes and the conditions for this motion to exist.
-The problem needs the development of special methods, since the conventional theorems regarding existence and uniqueness of solutions are not directly applicable.
-Moreover, the authors need to manipulate the system through the control in order to constrain the evolution on the desired sliding manifold.
+The pape r \cite{BaCoGiMaRo} is re late d to control proble ms, but it goe s in the dire ction of de signing sliding mode controls (SMC) for a particular phase -fie ld syste m.
+The main obje ctive of the authors is to find some state -fe e dback control laws $(\mu , \phi) \mapsto u(\mu , \phi)$ that can be that, once inse rte d into the e quations, force the solution to re ach some submanifold of the phase space , in finite time , the n slide along it.
+The first analytical difficulty consists in de riving the e quations gove rning the sliding mode s and the conditions for this motion to e xist.
+The proble m ne e ds the de ve lopme nt of spe cial me thods, since the conve ntional the ore ms re garding e xiste nce and unique ne ss of solutions are not dire ctly applicable .
+More ove r, the authors ne e d to manipulate the syste m through the control in orde r to constrain the e volution on the de sire d sliding manifold.